-James McCallen serves as part of the inaugural Climate Ready Hawaiʻi AmeriCorps VISTA cohort that is helping Hawaiʻi adapt to climate change impacts.
-He is the Energy Affordability Specialist at the Hawaiʻi State Energy Office (HSEO).
-In this role, he will assist the HSEO in projects involving energy efficiency, renewable energy, transportation, and public education to help Hawaiʻi achieve a resilient clean energy economy.
-Along with the cohort, he will also be assisting in the development of a framework for the State’s Climate Commission and its members to incorporate equity and anti-poverty strategies into climate change mitigation and adaptation.
+James McCallen served as part of the inaugural Climate Ready Hawaiʻi AmeriCorps VISTA cohort that is helping Hawaiʻi adapt to climate change impacts.
+After his services as the Energy Affordability Specialist at the Hawaiʻi State Energy Office (HSEO) he worked as the Committee Clerk for Representative Lowen for the Energy and Environmental Protection Committee.
+In his role, he assisted the HSEO in projects involving energy efficiency, renewable energy, transportation, and public education to help Hawaiʻi achieve a resilient clean energy economy.
+Along with the cohort, he worked on projects for the State’s Climate Commission and its members to incorporate equity and anti-poverty strategies into climate change mitigation and adaptation.

 James holds a BS in Biology and a BA in Chinese Language & Culture from Wake Forest University.
 He is originally from Long Island, New York.

 - Social and Climate Vulnerability Framework: James works alongside consulting partners from the University of Hawaiʻi at Mānoa (UH) to lay the groundwork for a statewide social and climate vulnerability framework.
 For this work, James developed a comprehensive briefing paper analyzing existing geospatial social vulnerability, and Oʻahu-specific climate, poverty, and energy burden index tools.
 The paper details best practices from each tool and contextualizes their usefulness for the future Hawaiʻi framework.
 He also analyzed the types of data indicators most commonly used in social and climate vulnerability frameworks to support the next stages of the project and assist UH partners in understanding vulnerability indicator data gaps, especially gaps at the most granular, localized level for Hawaiʻi.